-Next Site Continue north on MD 335.
+Continue north on MD 335.
 Turn right onto Key Wallace Dr. Look for the entrance to the Blackwater National Wildlife Visitor Center on your right.

-Previous Site Head south on MD 335 for 0.8 mile.
+Head south on MD 335 for 0.8 mile.
 Look for the boat ramp on the right just before the Blackwater River.

-Blackwater National Wildlife Refuge BYWAY MARKER 2145 Key Wallace Drive Cambridge, MD 21613 410 228-2677 www.fws.gov/refuge/Blackwater/
+Blackwater National Wildlife Refuge

+BYWAY MARKER 2145 Key Wallace Drive Cambridge, MD 21613 410-228-2677 FWS.gov/refuge/Blackwater

-Track 14 Exterior and Interior Exhibits and Visitor Center The forests, marshes, and waterways that characterize the 28,000-acre refuge are largely unchanged from the time that Harriet Tubman lived and worked in Dorchester County.
+Exterior and Interior Exhibits and Visitor Center

+The forests, marshes, and waterways that characterize the 30,000-acre refuge are largely unchanged from the time that Harriet Tubman lived and worked in Dorchester County.
 The refuge is situated halfway between where she spent portions of her childhood on Edward Brodess' farm near Bucktown and the plantation where her father labored and where she was born at Peter's Neck.

 Knowledge of the terrain was vital to survival while hiding and trying to flee.
 Tubman and others had to successfully navigate the land and waterways, trap and forage for food, and hide from their pursuers.
 Fleeing slaves often lacked proper clothing to protect them from the elements, and they suffered from weather extremes and insects, in addition to the terror of drowning or being caught.

 Though Harriet Tubman is not known to have liberated others from this area, several escapes did occur within the refuge boundaries.

-Located on the Atlantic Flyway, Blackwater National Wildlife Refuge provides habitat for many thousands of migrating songbirds and waterfowl, such as these Canada Geese.
+Located on the Atlantic Flyway, Blackwater National Wildlife Refuge provides habitat for many thousands of migrating songbirds and waterfowl, such as these Canada geese.

 The trails and waterways at Blackwater offer a place to see birds, wildlife and environs that were a part of Tubman's life.
 Wildlife Drive offers viewing platforms, photography blinds and overlooks that provide a closer look at wildlife.
 Stop into the refuge's visitor center for information and exhibits about what you may see along the way.

-Next Site

 Continue eastward on Key Wallace Drive to the entrance of the refuge's Wildlife Drive.
 Little Blackwater Bridge will be in front of you.
 Turn right onto Wildlife Drive and pull-off on the right.
 There is a fee to enter Wildlife Drive.

-Previous Site

 Turn left to head west on Key Wallace Dr. Turn left onto MD 335 S. The state park will be on your right.

-15

 Little Blackwater River

-Entrance to Wildlife Drive near Key Wallace Drive and Little Blackwater River Blackwater National Wildlife Refuge Church Creek, MD 21622 410 228-2677 www.www.fws.gov/refuge/Blackwater/
+Entrance to Wildlife Drive near Key Wallace Drive and Little Blackwater River Blackwater National Wildlife Refuge Church Creek, MD 21622 410-228-2677 FWS.gov/refuge/Blackwater